xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/updating_modules.md

 ![install-updates.png]({{site.baseurl}}/attachments/ref_5Xj7bOA6/install-updates.png)

 {% note info %}
-In addition to the minor addon updates there can also be major software upgrades.
+In addition to the minor addon updates, there can also be major software upgrades.
 See more info on the regular software upgrades in {% link "Upgrading X-Cart 5" ref_pQQ1CLe1 %}.
 {% endnote %}

 To update an addon: